normanbarber/angular-rest-api-socket-server/README.md

 app.js is the main entry-point for the app and calls main.js

-main.js is the module that starts servers.
+main.js is the module that starts servers for Express, REST and Socket server

 This example includes an express web server and a rest server along with a socket server sending events back and forth to the client.